 Centering the Periphery.
 An international (mainly Nordic) research initiative to enhance our understanding of how people and places are affected by globalization at the level of everyday interactions’.
 Book in preparation which sheds light on how regional specificity illuminates both local particularities as well as global confluences.
 Focus is specifically on how global processes shape and influence the Nordic countries at the social level

 Born 07.10.1965, danish citizen living in the Faroe Islands.
-Married við Onnu Katrin Matras.
+Married við Anna Katrin Matras.

 Children: Teitur Matras Gestsson, born 19.08.1992; Durita Matras Gestsdóttir, born 06.04.1997.